 by Ken MacDougall

-Since I started working in theatre, more than 20 years ago, I have seen a lot of theatres close.
-When I became the Artistic Director of the Stirling Festival Theatre, I wanted to do everything in my power to make sure than didn’t happen in Stirling.
+Since I started working in theatre, more than 20 years ago, I have witnessed a lot of theatres close.
+When I became the Artistic Director of the Stirling Festival Theatre, I wanted to do everything in my power to make sure that didn’t happen in Stirling.

 The Stirling Festival Theatre doesn’t belong to me.
 It doesn’t belong to the staff or the Board of Directors.
 It belongs to You, the audience.